International GPS Tracking

 Getting the most out of global GPS technology

 GPS has become such an integral part of our lives now that we often forget that the technology was first introduced for military use only.
-Since it’s evolved beyond military use only, GPS tracking technology has been integrated into many everyday consumer and business products.
-One of the main uses for GPS is tracking people, vehicles, or assets accurately and in real time.
-GPS products are sold in the U.S. with two different configurations: domestic and international.
-Here’s what you need to know about international GPS tracking.
+Since it’s evolved beyond military use, GPS tracking technology has been integrated into many everyday consumer and business products.
+The main use for GPS is tracking people, vehicles, or assets accurately, in real time.
+GPS tracking devices sold in the US may be configured to work domestically or internationally.
+You can learn more about International and Worldwide GPS Devices here.